jdhao/nvim-config/README.md

 choco install neovim
 ```

+To keep up-to-date with the latest features of Neovim, you may download the
-Or you can download the latest release from GitHub and extract it.
+latest release from GitHub and extract it.

 ## Mac

-It is recommended to install neovim via [Homebrew](https://brew.sh/).
-Simply
+It is recommended to install neovim via [Homebrew](https://brew.sh/) on maxOS.
-run the following command:
+Simply run the following command:

 ```
 # if you want to install latest version of neovim